 Most likely yes, especially if you use the full dose, it may not be the ideal weight gain.

-That said, and considering the other supplements of the same genre on the market, this supplement carries three stars, ie… it's a satisfying one, only.
+That said, and considering the other supplements of the same kind on the market, this supplement gets three stars, that is, it satisfies, only.